boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ![Color Settings](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/formatting.png)

 This allows you to customize chart series color.
 This section renders with each series of default color.
-You can change its default color by color picker.
+You can change its default color by the color picker.

-If you apply changes, by clicking the `Apply` button, the chart renders as follows.
+If you apply changes by clicking the `Apply` button, the chart renders as follows.

 ![Default Color](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/format-color.png)